f3d-app/f3d/doc/user/USAGE.md

 - **occt**: STEP and IGES support

 > Note: If you downloaded the binaries from the Release page, it's not necessary to specify manually the plugins above, all of them are loaded automatically.

+You can also try plugins maintained by the community.
+If you have created a plugin and would like it to be listed here, please submit a pull request.

+- **Abaqus**: ODB support by @YangShen398 ([repository](https://github.com/YangShen398/F3D-ODB-Reader-Plugin))